 Through a combination of pressure and heat, resinous sap called “rosin” is extracted from plant material.
 At its simplest, a rosin extraction can be done by placing plant material in between parchment paper and pressing it with a hair straightener.
 This is not recommended because temperature fluctuations can degrade the plant and there is a lack of pressure to extract notable amounts of “rosin”.

-Rosin Presses are becoming incredibly popular and are considered to be the latest and greatest in extraction technology.
+Rosin Presses are becoming incredibly popular and are considered to be the latest and greatest in extraction equipment.
 The plant material is pressed between two heated steel plates and rosin excretes out.
 Both high temperature (180°F to 330°F) and intense pressure play an equal role in both quantity and quality of the rosin and act as a catch-22.
 More pressure and higher temperature will produce more rosin, but this also degrades the quality of the rosin if you use too much pressure and heat.

 This is why a rosin press that controls these factors for you is heavily desired and why we offer the options of manual, hydraulic, and pneumatic presses.